Cancer Biology, Cell Biology

 Salk Institute for Biological Studies

-Dr. Shaw is also an assistant professor in the Molecular and Cell Biology Laboratory at the Salk Institute for Biological Studies and an adjunct assistant professor in the Division of Biological Sciences at the University of California, San Diego.
+Dr. Shaw is also a professor in the Molecular and Cell Biology Laboratory at the Salk Institute for Biological Studies and an adjunct assistant professor in the Division of Biological Sciences and the Department of Medicine at the University of California, San Diego.

 Reuben Shaw investigates mechanisms connecting cell metabolism to growth control.
 His lab utilizes biochemistry and genetic mouse models to study an ancient signaling pathway that is deregulated in both cancer and type 2 diabetes.

 Reuben Shaw never planned to work on diabetes—he got into science to study cancer.
 But in 2003, while a postdoc, he discovered how a cellular hunger circuit links diabetes and cancer.
 This circuit tells cells to slow down and stop dividing when food—in the form of glucose—is scarce.
 The finding helps explain why people with type 2 diabetes have an elevated risk of cancer, provides insight into how popular diabetes drugs work, and hints at new ways to treat cancer.

 "It was one of those moments," Shaw says of the day he realized that an enzyme important in cancer acted on a key metabolism protein.
 "I knew this discovery was going to set the course of my career."

 One could say that career began when he was a child.
 Shaw grew up on an old farm in upstate New York and spent lots of time outside.
 "I had this affinity for nature," he says.

 In college, Shaw studied ecology, but molecular biology quickly opened his mind to an unseen universe.
 He wanted to learn more, so as undergraduate he worked in a cancer laboratory.
 "There was no turning back," he says, as he grasped that certain master genes controlled cellular behavior.